Marketing names can change and make sense.

 4. Link your brand name to particular products or services you sell

-If you are working with initials or an abbreviation, then it may be helpful to play around with those letters and create some anagrams.
-For example, the initials of your name don’t need to be sequential in a word as long as they are in the correct order.
+However, if you are working with initials or an abbreviation, then it may be helpful to play around with those letters.
+Create some anagrams.
+For example, the initials of your name don’t need to be sequential in a word.
+As long as they are in the correct order.

-Imagine a company with the initials ADO.
-You might be able to use them together in words like ADOPT or ADORABLE, but with a little bit of creativity, you could expand it to include words like CANDOR.
+More so, imagine a company with the initials ADO.
+You might be able to use them together in words like ADOPT or ADORABLE.
+However with a little bit of creativity, you could expand it to include words like CANDOR.

-You might also want to try incorporating your company’s name into a variety of images or situations.
-Even without changes to the name itself, you can try putting your company name or initials into surprising situations, such as graffiti on the side of a building.
+Furthermore, you might also want to try incorporating your company’s name into a variety of images.
+Even without changes to the name itself, you can try putting your company name or initials into surprising situations.
+Such as graffiti on the side of a building.

-Google is a good example of using a brand name in ways that are flexible.
-The company doesn’t incorporate its name into other words or sentences, but they do change it frequently to honor holidays and people.
+More importantly, Google is a good example of using a brand name in ways that are flexible.
+The company doesn’t incorporate its name into other words or sentences.
+However, they do change it frequently to honor holidays and people.
 Here’s an example honoring the legendary Dr. Seuss: